13 Ways How To Reduce Plastic Use & Waste For Beginners

 Meanwhile, plastic food containers are rarely recycled at the end of their lifetime and are eventually sent to landfills.

-A more eco-friendly option in storing food and spices would be to use beeswax food wraps, glass jars, or containers made with silicone or stainless steel.
+A more sustainable alternative would be storing food and spices in eco-friendly food containers such as beeswax food wraps, glass jars, or silicone containers.

 Saving our planet from plastic pollution is a responsibility every human being needs to be a part of.